 - Search online for the site’s name, with the word “complaint” or “review,” to see what other people say about their experiences.

-- If you must sign up for an account before you can buy from the site, find out how the site will protect and use your information.
+- If you have to up for an account before you’re allowed to buy from the site, find out how the site will protect and use your information.

 Check out the individual seller